Programme | 5-6 may 2026

 09:10 Strategic Presentation: Overview of the SDV Landscape and Roadmap for 2026 and Beyond

-Augustin Friedl, Associated Partner, MHP a Porsche Company, Germany
+Augustin Friedel, Associated Partner, MHP a Porsche Company, Germany

 09:40 Deep Diving in SPA3: Volvo Cars Superset Tech Stack for Hardware and Software for Future Products